 You are now back in the attic.
 It is the magic hour.
 The room is lit with a flat, golden light, reminiscent of the light on the beach, but more subtle and natural.
 With a return of detail and color, it feels like the room has come back to life.
 Mary-Helen can’t turn back time, but she can live her life more openly, more tolerantly and more courageously.
 A subtle glance towards you provides a final moment of intimacy and connection.

 Illya Szilak is an independent scholar, writer and new media artist.
 In her art practice, she uses open source media and collaborations forged via the Internet to create multimedia narrative installations online.

 Shaped by her experience as a physician, her artistic practice explores mortality, embodiment, identity, and belief in a media inundated by an increasingly virtual world.

 Her first work Reconstructing Mayakovsky was included in the second Electronic Literature Collection and has been taught both as an example of innovative narrative game and literature at the university level.
 Her second work Queerskins: A Novel was included in the third Electronic Literature Collection.

-Cyril Tsiboulski is co-founder and creative director at Cloudred, an interactive design studio that investigates novel forms of expression through technology.
-He is also a faculty members at New York University where he teaches in the Digital Communications and Media Program.
-Much of his professional and academic work centers around networked technologies and the way they affect human experience.
+Cyril Tsiboulski is co-founder and creative director at Cloudred, a digital design practice that is both an independent content-producing creative studio and a service-based agency with global clientele across corporate, government, civic and cultural domains.
+He is also a faculty member at New York University where he teaches in the Digital Communications and Media Program.
+Much of his professional and academic work centers around emerging technologies and the way they affect human experience.